 At the same time, I was also very enthusiastic to come to college.
 Being able to take classes I loved excited me.
 I wanted to take a variety of classes to expand my horizons and ultimately increase my options for my career after college.
 I enjoyed the freedom to choose whatever classes seemed interesting to me.

 I had some expectations coming into college.
 I thought I would make a lot of friends, miss home but enjoy all my classes, develop good study habits, and join many different clubs.
 Joining fun clubs went as expected.
-I am a part of Management Ambassadors, the Brock-Wilson Center (BWC), and Women in Business (WIB).
+I am a part of Business Ambassadors, the Brock-Wilson Center (BWC), and Women in Business (WIB).
 I also had the opportunity to go to a business conference at Harvard University with students from BWC and WIB, which was an amazing way for me to learn a lot.

 I didn’t realize how difficult it would be to make friends quickly.
 I came into college with the idea that I would become friends with the first people I met, but soon realized that it would take more time.
 But thanks to the organizations I joined, I was able to overcome this barrier.

-My favorite part about the first semester was being a part of Management Ambassadors and getting more connected with the business school.
+My favorite part about the first semester was being a part of Business Ambassadors and getting more connected with the business school.
 Meeting new people was only one advantage; I feel like I’ve already developed more professionally with career fairs and internship opportunities given by the school.
 I’ve found a sense of community within that organization, and I love that the people involved want everyone to succeed.

 I’ve definitely changed over the past few months at Purdue.
 Developing good study habits was one of the expectations that was fulfilled, and I’ve realized that it’s important to take advantage of any opportunity given to you no matter what year you are.
 I wish I had prioritized my physical health.
 My focus was on my academic and social life, so I didn’t make as much time for exercise.
 If I could change anything, I would spend more time taking care of myself.